 As I transition back into parish ministry for this time in my life, I go with the knowledge that my best gifts for the congregation comes from my time as a chaplain.
 Through what I had not intended, God has molded me into a better pastor and a better leader.

-Jihyun Oh begins her new work as interim pastor of Hamilton Mill Presbyterian Church on July 19.
-She recently transitioned from being the staff chaplain for the Marcus Stroke & Neuroscience Center and ICU Coordinator at Grady Memorial Hospital in Atlanta.
-She is a 2006 MDiv graduate of Columbia and a current DMin student.
+Jihyun Oh is interim pastor at Oglethorpe Presbyterian Church and Moderator of the Presbytery of Greater Atlanta.
+She previously served as staff chaplain for the Marcus Stroke & Neuroscience Center and ICU Coordinator at Grady Memorial Hospital in Atlanta before serving as interim pastor at Hamilton Mill Presbyterian Church.
+She is a double graduate of Columbia Seminary with an MDiv ’06 and DMin ’17.
 She enjoys gathering around the table with friends and family, watching movies with Minions in them, and being a new cello student.